HarikaVaddadi/HarikaVaddadi/README.md

 #  Hi, I am Harika.

 **About Me**
-- I'm a Computer Science graduate and working as a Data Scientist
+- I'm a Computer Science graduate and working as a Computer Vision Engineer
 - I'm a creative problem solving enthusiast.
 - I like to explore new things.